42Crunch/api-security-scan-action-freemium/README.md

 ### Full workflow example

-A typical workflow which invokes dynamically an endpoint to obtain a token and then scan the API using this token would look like this:
+A typical workflow which invokes dynamically an endpoint to obtain a token and then scans the API would look like this:

 ```yaml
 name: "42Crunch API Security Dynamic Scan"